The Mental Health Solution . com

 Sometimes, this what is needed.

 Thirteenth, stop thinking about the problem for 1/2 hour.
 Focus on something else.
 Do this even if you continue to feel muscle tension and/or emotional distress.
 The foothold may be gone.
 The distress you still feel may be residual tension from the trauma you've experienced.
-It will go away if you don't focus on it.
-Usually, this will resolve the problem.
+If it is, it will go away if you don't focus on it.
+This may resolve the problem.

 If the foothold is gone, doing a task that requires focused mental concentration will be especially effective.